alifa98/blog-new/_news/announcement_6.md

 related_posts: false
 ---

 I have started my journey to visit all the provinces in Canada starting from St. John's (Easternmost) to Victoria (Westernmost).
-I will take about a month including all sorts of transportation ;)
+It will take about a month. ;)